pallets-eco/flask-session/docs/installation.rst

 .. note::

-  You need to choose and a backend and install an appropriate client library, unless you are using the FileSystemCache.
+  You need to choose a storage type and install an appropriate client library, unless you are using the FileSystemCache.

-For example, if you want to use Redis as your backend, you will need to install the redis-py client library:
+For example, if you want to use Redis as your storage, you will need to install the redis-py client library:

 .. code-block:: bash

     $ pip install redis

-Supported backends and client libraries:
+Supported storage and client libraries:

 .. list-table::
    :header-rows: 1

-   * - Backend
+   * - Storage
      - Client Library
    * - Redis
      - redis-py_